rmuthuswamy21/linux-shell/README.md

-# Project 1: Shell
+# Project: Shell

-This is the starter code for [Project 1](https://khoury-cs3650.github.io/p1.html).
+Important Note: This is a project from CS3650 at Northeastern University.
+This repo will be checked by the server and other professors for plagiarism at the risk of Academic Integrity and in violation of OSCCR.

 The [Makefile](Makefile) contains the following targets: